tammytankian/zabbix/README.md

 Also, I usually don't add triggers to my templates, as I feel what is a "problem value" is very subjective to each person and business

-IMPORTANT: All my templates have been tested on Zabbix 7+ *ONLY*, so you *may* have to adapt them to your environment, if you are using an older version.
+IMPORTANT: All my templates have been tested on Zabbix 7+ ONLY, so you *may* have to adapt them to your environment, if you are using an older version.